This page focusses on Software. For Hardware, check /setup.

 My work laptop has a GNOME desktop with some extensions, that make it work well for me.
 My typical work flow involves full screen applications and many desktops.
 I rarely have more than one window on one screen.
 That is why I didn’t have too much of a hard time to switch from dwm and similar tiling window managers to GNOME, because it uses MacOS-like gestures to work with desktops.
 Extensions like Maximize Lonely Window help as well.
 There used to be another extension, Maximize To Empty Workspace, which was even closer to my usual way of working.
 But it is not supported in newer GNOME versions.

 Most of my life, I used ViM.
 It made me more productive and helped me to focus on the things that matter most for my productivity.
 One day, I found Kakoune, which blew me away by being so similar and yet different to ViM, in a (in my opinion) good way.
 What Kakoune does is to to switch around the command order.
-While ViM's command language is VERB-MODIFIER-OBJECT.
-For example: d2w
+While ViM’s command language is VERB-MODIFIER-OBJECT.
+For example: d2w means delete two words.
+Kakoune switches that to MODIFIER-VERB-OBJECT and introduces selecting and non-selecting movement, which allows you to see your selection before applying an action. d2w changes to 2Wd, which translates to select next two words, then delete them.
+I finally settled with Helix, an editor that uses Kakounes command language, but implements many useful things by default, while still being very configurable.
+Not very long ago Zed, a rather new graphical editor, got a Helix mode.
+When I heard about it, I had to try it and was pleasantly surprised.

 Almost all of my day-to-day applications are in the terminal.
 I am so used to it, that I started trusting GUI applications less.
 This is obviously my issue, but luckily I’m not alone, so many great CLI applications exist.

+My shell of choice is zsh with oh-my-zsh.
+It is by far the most versatile shell and the only one (to my knowledge) that supports RPROMPT, a prompts at the end of the line.
 The prompt is powered by starship, with a custom theme.
 Starship is extremely fast, despite offering a lot of information in your prompt, that would otherwise slow down your terminal significantly.
 This comes with the downside of a bit less flexibility, compared to a custom ZSH theme.

-Browser: Firefox..based?
+🔗Browser: Firefox..based?

 My browser of choice is Firefox, because I want an open and diverse internet.
 Firefox is a great choice and offers lots of features, like direct PDF support, privacy features out of the box and great synchronisation.
 Chrome and Chromium-based browsers are great as well, but if everyone uses the same browser, we’ll end up with whatever the company behind this browser wants the internet to be.
 Unfortunately, Mozilla is known for questionable decisions from time to time, especially regarding the privacy of their users, so I’m looking for alternatives all the time.
 Good candidates seem to be Librewolf, Floorp and Zen Browser, but I have yet to give them a thorough try.